LoginRadius/engineering-portal/content/blog/handling-cheapest-fuel-data/index.md

 ![d](d.png)

-Distributed storage is an attempt to offer the advantages of centralized storage with the scalability and cost base of local storage.
-A distributed object store is made up of many individual object stores, normally consisting of one or a small number of physical disks.
-These object stores run on commodity server hardware, which might be the compute nodes or might be separate servers configured solely for providing storage services.
-As such, the hardware is relatively inexpensive.
-The disk of each virtual machine is broken up into a large number of small segments, typically a few megabytes in size each, and each segment is stored several times (often three) on different object stores.
-Each copy of each segment is called a replica.
+Distributed storage is basically a method that provides huge storage(even exceeding from physical storage) shared by multiple systems.
+These systems or the servers are connected following horizontal scaling.
+These multiple commodity server hardwares are comparatively cheap than optimized servers with large storage(Hard Disk).
+Each virtual machine contributes directory to centralized system and thereby shares its storage.
 The team of master and slave nodes working together for one purpose called a cluster.

 One of the Topologies or the architecture used for implementing a Distributed storage system is **Master-slave architecture**.
 Master-slave architecture- Master-slave is a model of asymmetric communication or control where one device(the “master”) connected to one or more other devices(the “slaves”) are connected using a protocol(Network), where the slave nodes/devices can contribute a part/whole of their storage devices to the master node, like this centralized master node can store data exceeding its local storage limit.